 Meet Rembrandt, van Gogh and more Dutch masters

 This combined tour, led by an expert art historian, offers you the best of both museums in an optimal time.
-The highlight of the Rijksmuseum are the paintings and artefacts of the Dutch Golden Age.
+Highlight of the Rijksmuseum are the paintings and artefacts of the Dutch Golden Age.
 The Van Gogh Museum holds the world’s largest collection of Vincent Van Gogh’s paintings, as well as works by the artists of his circle.

-The tour comes with skip-the-line tickets for both museums.
 During the short walk between the Rijksmuseum and the Van Gogh Museum, there is usually time for a quick coffee and a snack.

 Start at the Rijksmuseum

 We spend the first part of the tour at the Rijksmuseum, exploring the art of the Dutch Golden Age.
 First we pay a short visit to the 16th century Flemish masters who paved the way to the famous Dutch painters.
-Then we head to the Gallery of Honour, which features major works by Rembrandt, Vermeer, and Frans Hals, among others.
+After that, we head to the Gallery of Honour, which features major works by Rembrandt, Vermeer, and Frans Hals, among others.
 The very architecture of this majestic hall offers a fascinating insight into Dutch history.
 Its symbolism highlights the relationship between the modern-day Netherlands and their Golden Age.